 The Ras Kamboin brigade was founded by a former senior leader in the Islamic

-early 2010, The Long War Journal estimates the group consisted of between
+early 2010, The Long War Journal estimated that the group included between

 500-1,000 fighters.